bigpo/LightML.jl/README.md

 LightML.jl is a collection of reimplementation of general machine learning algorithm in Julia.

 The purpose of this project is purely self-educational.

+### Fork

+This repository is a fork of [LightML.jl](https://github.com/memoiry/LightML.jl).
+The default branch in this fork is `master-gjl`.
+This branch partially supports Julia v1.0: the package can be installed and many examples work.
+The branch `master` is synced with `master` at [https://github.com/memoiry/LightML.jl](https://github.com/memoiry/LightML.jl).

 ### Why?